Japanese internment at Ellis Island: Cryptography

 David Lowerman, an NSA operative, stated the potential that American code-breaking could be intercepted by Japanese-Americans who posed a “frightening specter of massive espionage nets."
 There was very little evidence that indicated the presence of a Japanese-American espionage system.
-No Japanese-American living in the United States was convinced of any serious espionage or sabotage during WWII.
+No Japanese-American living in the United States was convicted of any serious espionage or sabotage during WWII.
 This did not stop the government from seeing citizens of Japanese descent as a threat.
 Because of this Lowerman decided that incarceration would ensure the secrecy of U.S. code-breaking efforts.
 The U.S. code-breaking efforts gave the U.S. a substantial tactical advantage over the Japanese Imperial Navy.
 If their efforts were compromised the Japanese Imperial Navy would change its codes stopping the U.S. from being able to intercept messages.

-Nationalism
+Nationalism and Racism

 Some argue that Executive Order 9066 came from anti-immigration and nativist feelings which were common in the early 1900s.
 Nativism is “an attitude that favors people born within a country over its immigrant residents.”
-During World War 2, anybody with ties to another country was seen as a traitor to the United States, even if they had citizenship.
 The Alien Registration act is evidence that Nationalism was already present before the attack on Pearl Harbor.
 This act required all aliens aged 14 and older to register with the government.
 This list was used to determine which Japanese Americans would be brought to Ellis Island.